Zabriskie Point is a 1970 USA romance by Michelangelo Antonioni.

 Exists as a Hong Kong Version and an International Version.

 A college student (Yuen Biao) at a university in Canada is a fencing champion and when he has an accident one day, he "dreams" of being transported to ancient China and enters a conflict on Zu, the Magic Mountain.
-At the end of the story,
+At the end of the

-encounters ghosts and devils, and also good masters and their disciples who are out to stop the Blood Monster and his demons from destroying the world.
+There he encounters ghosts and devils, and also good masters and their disciples who are out to stop the Blood Monster and his demons from destroying the world.

 Hong Kong Version